Shirajuki/IT2810-Prosjekt-2/README.md

 ### HTML Web Storage

 On our webpage a user will see a favorite button when opening the different artworks, by pressing this it will use HTML web storage and save this option for a user on their browser.
-This is achieved by using local storage and session storage, by doing this, every user can have their own unique webpage that they can customize to a degree.
+This is achieved by using local storage, by doing this, every user can have their own unique webpage that they can customize to a degree.
+In each modal every user has the option to change the music.
+When the music is changed this information is stored in session storage, so as long as the webpage is open, this music choice will be saved.
+When the webpage is closed and opened again, the music will go back to the original sound.

 ### Web design